A doubly robust learner for regression and inference with right-censored outcomes: Simulations

 \subsection{Estimators}

-The following estimators are considered: \begin{enumerate}[label=(\alph*)] \item A plug-in estimator with $p_2$ estimated by the Conditional Aalen-Johansen (CAJ) of~\citet{Bladt:Furrer:2023} using the \texttt{R}-package \texttt{AalenJohansen}; \item A plug-in estimator with transition hazards $\mu_{12}$, $\mu_{13}$, and $\mu_{23}$ estimated by the Highly Adaptive Lasso (HAL) of~\citet{Benkeser:Van:2016} and~\citet{Munch.etal:2024} using a custom implementation relying on the \texttt{R}-package \texttt{glmnet}; \item Two-fold cross-fitted doubly robust pseudo-outcomes with transition and censoring hazards estimated by HAL; \item Two-fold cross-fitted doubly robust pseudo-outcomes with transition hazards estimated by HAL and censoring hazards estimated by a misspecified parametric model; \item Two-fold cross-fitted doubly robust oracle pseudo-outcomes; \item Estimators (c), (d), and (e) but with IPCW pseudo-outcomes. \end{enumerate} For all pseudo-outcome-based methods, the second-step regression method is chosen as a local linear regression using \texttt{lprobust} from the \texttt{R}-package \texttt{nprobust} with accompanying paper~\citet{Calonico.etal:2019} using default parameters except for the bandwidth.
+The following estimators are considered: \begin{enumerate}[label=(\arabic*)] \item A plug-in estimator with $p_2$ estimated by the Conditional Aalen-Johansen (CAJ) of~\citet{Bladt:Furrer:2023} using the \texttt{R}-package \texttt{AalenJohansen}; \item A plug-in estimator with transition hazards $\mu_{12}$, $\mu_{13}$, and $\mu_{23}$ estimated by the Highly Adaptive Lasso (HAL) of~\citet{Benkeser:Van:2016} and~\citet{Munch.etal:2024} using a custom implementation relying on the \texttt{R}-package \texttt{glmnet}; \item Two-fold cross-fitted doubly robust pseudo-outcomes with transition and censoring hazards estimated by HAL; \item Two-fold cross-fitted doubly robust pseudo-outcomes with transition hazards estimated by HAL and censoring hazards estimated by a misspecified parametric model; \item Two-fold cross-fitted doubly robust oracle pseudo-outcomes; \item Estimators (3), (4), and (5) but with IPCW pseudo-outcomes. \end{enumerate} The simulation study is designed such that estimator (1) is misspecified.
+While the transition hazards in (2)-(4) are all (approximately) correctly specified, the censoring hazard is correctly specified in (3) but misspecified in (4).
+Estimator (5) is an oracle method using true hazards.
+The IPCW variants in (6) thus serve as the correctly specified, misspecified, and oracle benchmarks.

+For all pseudo-outcome-based methods, the second-step regression method is chosen as a local linear regression using \texttt{lprobust} from the \texttt{R}-package \texttt{nprobust} with accompanying paper~\citet{Calonico.etal:2019} using default parameters except for the bandwidth.
 With a one-dimensional covariate, the MSE and MISE optimal bandwidths satisfy $h \propto n^{-1/5}$ and lead to reasonable finite sample performance.
 However, to obtain a non-vanishing bias in the asymptotic Gaussian distribution, one needs $nh^5 \rightarrow 0$ (undersmoothing) or an explicit bias correction.
 For further details and discussions, see~\citet{Calonico.etal:2019} and the references therein.
 We proceed via undersmoothing, first using a separate simulation to find a bandwidth with good performance when $n=5\,000$ and then letting $h \propto n^{-1/4.5}$.
 In this case, the convergence rate of $\hat{\mathbb{E}}_n$ is $\sqrt{nh} \propto n^{7/18}$ so $\alpha=7/18$.

 The custom implementation of HAL for hazard estimation is a modification of the code from~\citet{Rytgaard.etal:2022} and~\citet{Rytgaard.etal:2023} allowing for higher-order interactions than second-order which is needed for estimation of $\mu_{23}$.
 HAL is chosen since it is a general-purpose estimator that in~\citet{Benkeser:Van:2016} is demonstrated to have reasonable empirical performance both in smooth and discontinuous settings and is shown to have desirable asymptotic properties in~\citet{Munch.etal:2024} whenever the true function is multivariate càdlàg.
 With this choice of hazard rates, HAL is expected to estimate the censoring hazard very closely since the true hazard is piecewise constant, while it is expected to have a harder time estimating the transition hazards of the illness-death model since these are more complicated.